kelly3649/finalProject/README.md

   HOW TO PLAY
 Click and drag a utility or attraction that you want in your park to place it.
+Goal is to reach the highest level you can.

 DAY BY DAY CHANGELOG

                                                        --  1/19 --
   NEW FEATURES
    Started on Janitor class
   BUGFIXES

   NEW BUGS

   GOALS